felipevolpone/simpledb/README.md

 > local JSON database from small and pet projects

 simpledb is a local database based on a json file.
-I wrote this mostly to help myself in the development of pet projects.
-This obviouslly should not be used in production.
+I wrote this mostly to help myself in the development of pet projects. *This obviouslly should not be used in production.*

+Also, don't take this lib too seriously.

 ```golang
 db, err := simpledb.Connect("local.json")